 The National Academy of Science defines sustainability sciences as "an emerging field dealing with the interactions between natural and social systems and how those interactions affect the challenge of sustainability: meeting the needs of present and future generations while substantially reducing poverty and conserving the planet's life support systems."

 Challenges associated with water quality, a changing climate, air quality, habitat diversity, and struggling rural communities exist worldwide.
 There are significant opportunities to positively impact social, economic, and environmental goals through renewable energy, development of more sustainable urban infrastructure, and reconnection of the farm with the community, but a knowledgeable workforce is needed to address such complex issues and implement change.

+Sustainability majors can specialize in human, natural, analytical, or science issues.
+Course work will focus on social and urban systems, agriculture, and interactions of humans with the environment around them.
 Issues addressed include climate change, access to sufficient food, clean water, healthy air, safe and reliable energy, conflict over limited resources, and responsibility to other species.

 Students also must complete the College of Liberal Arts and Sciences GE CLAS Core.

 Sustainability science majors may earn a second major or minor in environmental policy and planning, environmental sciences, or geography, but they may not earn the Sustainability Certificate.

 See Sustainability Science in the UI General Catalog to learn about required course work for the major and graduating with honors.